 What is the Post Office?

 Whenever you want to send a postcard or parcel, you will nearly always go to the Post Office to do it.
-The Post Office’s primary function is as the customer service facility of the UK’s national postal system.
+The Post Office is the customer service facility of the UK’s national postal system.
 The Post Office is a trusted British institution with more than 11,500 branches nationwide.

 At the Post Office you can: